fede-m/fairly/frontend/README.md

 text color is rgb(30,31,84) -> #1e1f54
 checked pairs: text on all backgrounds. icons need to be checked:
-- list elements with extension background
+- [x] list elements with extension background
-- extension background with mail white theme
+- [x] extension background with mail white theme
-- logo on both white and dark theme
+- [x] logo on both white and dark theme

+everything checked